One Homography is All You Need: IMM-based Joint Homography and Multiple Object State Estimation: The Proposed Solution

 Note that although each track is treated as having its own unique projection matrix, in reality, there is a single projection matrix that relates the image plane to the ground plane.
 Examining Figure~\ref{fig:graphical_model_G}, this would imply that the current tracks' ground plane positions become dependent upon receiving an image plane measurement.
 However, this work handles each track independently to simplify track management.

 The proposed method uses the constant velocity model for the ground plane dimensions as in (\ref{ground_dyn}).
-For the homography state elements, both the dynamics models of (\ref{homog_dyn}) and (\ref{homog_static}) are combined with an IMM filter.
-The reader is referred to \cite{imm, Blackman1999DesignSystems, imm_genovese, Blom1988TheCoefficients} for details regarding IMM filters, but an overview is provided in \ref{immappendix}.
+For the homography state elements, both the dynamics models of (\ref{homog_dyn}) and (\ref{homog_static}) are combined with an IMM filter to remain robust in both static and dynamic camera motion scenarios.
+The reader is referred to \citep{imm, Blackman1999DesignSystems, imm_genovese, Blom1988TheCoefficients} for details regarding IMM filters, but an overview is provided in \ref{immappendix}.
 The process noise covariance matrix corresponding to the homography state elements is determined as Section~\ref{noise_est} explains.

 When a track's position is predicted without a measurement update, it is said to be \textit{coasting}, and it is in the \textit{coasted} state.
 Otherwise, it is \textit{confirmed}.
 In the image plane, the bounding box prediction is independent of the state vector in (\ref{ground_state}) while the track is \textit{confirmed}.
-This paper makes use of the simple motion model presented in \cite{Yang2022HardSpace}, which averages bounding box velocities over a buffer of previous measurements and adds this average to the previous bounding box measurement:
+This paper makes use of the simple motion model presented in \citep{Yang2022HardSpace}, which averages bounding box velocities over a buffer of previous measurements and adds this average to the previous bounding box measurement:

 $n$ denotes the size of the buffer, which stores the bounding box measurements $\mathbf{x}^M_{t-n:t-1}$ previously associated with the particular track.
 The superscript $M$ indicates a measurement, except in $\mathbf{x}^M_{t\mid t-1}$ which refers to the predicted measurement at time $t$ given the measurements from $t-n$ to $t-1$.
 Each measurement is stored as $ $, where the components denote the left x-, top y-, right x- and bottom y-coordinate of the corresponding bounding box, respectively.
 The maximum size of the bounding box measurement buffer is fixed to $n=5$.
 When fewer than two measurements are in the buffer, the last-known bounding box is used as the prediction.